-Another related bum-out is the fact that, within the last five years, the rates of drug abuse in both communities have risen exponentially and suicide rates have grown to be six times higher than those of the general UK population.
-Travellers and gypsies are already both pretty closed communities, and I imagine they're not going to become any less reluctant to talk when it comes to their family members killing themselves, so there's not a huge amount of information out there as to why this has suddenly started happening.
-To get a bit of insight, I called Shauna Leven from charity René Cassin.
+Another related bum-out is the fact that, within the last five years, the rates of drug abuse in both communities have risen exponentially, and suicide rates have grown to be six times higher than those of the general UK population.
+Travelers and gypsies are already both pretty closed communities, and I imagine they're not going to become any less reluctant to talk when it comes to their family members killing themselves, so there's not a huge amount of information out there as to why this has suddenly started happening.
+To get a bit of insight, I called Shauna Leven from the charity René Cassin.

 Ex-residents of Dale Farm.

-Shauna Leven: First, I should just say that these statistics apply to Romani gypsies and Scottish, Welsh and Irish travellers, not so much the Roma people who've started coming here more recently.
+Shauna Leven: First, I should just say that these statistics apply to Romani gypsies and Scottish, Welsh, and Irish travelers, not so much the Roma people who've started coming here more recently.
 However, they too experience the same kind of discrimination in Europe.
 Unfortunately, it's hard to delve into specifics, because the NHS doesn't collect statistics on health issues for this ethnic groups as it does for other ethnic groups.

 Why aren't they collecting statistics?

-The first issue in what's causing it?
+The first issue is what's causing it?